 - Fill an average-sized mug to about halfway with cold water, then add a splash of vinegar.

 - Carefully crack an egg into the mug, making sure you don't break the yolk.

 - Once the egg is in the water, use a sharp knife to pierce a small hole in the yolk.
 This should stop your egg from exploding, but you can also over your mug with cling film just in case.

 Does fish seem like too much of a pain to cook?
 It might look like a pretty fancy option for a student diet, but this recipe is super straightforward.

-Cooking salmon fillets with this method is stress-free and healthy.
+Cooking salmon fillets in a microwave is stress-free and healthy.

 - Salmon fillets